 # Reason for our Existence

 This document spells out the reason for the existence of Life Itself.
-It uses the structure of “situation, complication, question, hypothesis (SCQH)” which is a format wee have found a powerful and useful methodology for diagnosing problems and hypothesing solutions.
+It uses the structure of “situation, complication, question, hypothesis (SCQH)”.
+This is a methodology we have found useful and powerful for diagnosing problems and hypothesing solutions.
 (If you are unfamiliar with SCQH please see http://playbook.datopian.com/scqh (opens new window)).

 The SCQH is intended to set out in a succinct way why we exist and, implicitly, our theory of change.
-It is intentionally very short and therefore highly distilled (each part should be maximum paragraph and preferably a senctence and the whole should fit in a single page).
+It is intentionally very short and therefore highly distilled (each part of an SCQH should be maximum paragraph and preferably a senctence and the whole should fit in a single page).
 We are working on a commentary that expands on some of the key points in greater detail.